 To make an amazing care package for new moms, simply assemble a variety of these new mom gifts to fit your budget.

-Using these ideas, your gifts will be helpful, useful, AND pampering!
+Using these ideas, your gifts will be helpful, useful, AND enjoyable!

-When to Give a New Mom Care Package
+When to Give a Care Package for New Parents

-A baby shower is a great place to deliver a new mom survival kit.
-If not attending a shower, take it straight to her house so she doesn’t have to transport it.
+A traditional or drive by baby shower is a great place to deliver a new mom survival kit.
+If you’re not attending the shower, take it straight to her house so she doesn’t have to transport it.

-It’s a great gift to give before baby is born, but can also be the perfect addition to your visit to meet the new baby.
+It’s a great gift to give before baby is born, but a new mom care package can also be the perfect addition to your first visit to meet the new baby.
 Any new mom gift box delivered within the first 1-2 months of baby’s life will be super helpful!

 Note: When you go visit, don’t stay too long, take something useful, and offer to help while you’re there.